 IU Bloomington's Chief Academic Officer

 John S. Applegate is Interim Provost and Executive Vice President of the Indiana University Bloomington campus, a position he assumed on July 1, 2021.
-He has served in senior university roles since 2008, most recently as Executive Vice President for University Academic Affairs.
-As interim Provost and Executive Vice President, he is the chief academic officer of IU’s flagship residential and research campus, with overall responsibility for the campus’s operations.
-He continues previous university-wide roles in public safety and student systems.
+He has served in senior university roles since 2007, most recently as Executive Vice President for University Academic Affairs.
+As Interim Provost and Executive Vice President, he is the chief academic officer of IU’s flagship residential and research campus, with overall responsibility for the campus’s operations.
+He continues his previous university-wide role in public safety.

 As a faculty member in the Maurer School of Law, Applegate was appointed as Indiana University’s first Presidential Fellow in 2006, a role through which he served both President Emeritus Adam Herbert and President Emeritus and University Chancellor Michael McRobbie.
 He was named IU’s first Vice President for Planning and Policy in July 2008.
 In March 2010, his portfolio expanded in the role of Vice President for University Regional Affairs, Planning, and Policy; and in 2013, he was named Executive Vice President for University Academic Affairs, his most recent position.
 In that role, Applegate had responsibility for coordination of university academic initiatives and programs, oversight of IU’s five regional campuses, online education, strategic planning (including the university’s Bicentennial Strategic Plan, 2015-2020), external academic relations, enterprise student and academic systems, and university policies.
 He also oversaw public safety functions (police, emergency management, and environmental health and safety) across all campuses.
 With academic, public safety, and administrative responsibilities, Applegate has had a central role in IU’s response to the COVID-19 pandemic.